It won't hurt.

 Leave out your bio, prior publications, and other credentials.
 You'll have the opportunity to include this information if we publish you.
 We want to consider your work only.

 We will respond as soon as we can.
-Our turnaround time is relatively quick — especially compared to the bigger magazines.
-Sometimes we hold onto individual submissions so that we can consider them on a few separate occasions.
+Sometimes we linger over a submission to consider it on a few separate occasions.
 Feel free to query us if you haven't heard back after 90 days.

 Uppagus claims first-time electronic publishing rights, and then the rights revert back to you.
 Past issues live on in our Archive section.